What is the Mortgage Rate?

 - Loan amount

-- Economy and bond yields
+- Economic growth and bond yields

-To ensure you’re getting the best rates available you should work on improving your credit score before applying and get loan quotes from multiple lenders.
+To ensure you’re getting the best rates available, you should work on improving your credit score before applying and get loan quotes from multiple lenders.